reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 }
 ```

-Now with those accessor props, your chart can accept data in just about any format.
+Now with those accessor props, your chart can accept data in a different format and still parse the information it needs to draw the chart.

 ```javascript
 chart